The Christmas turkey stuffing

 - Pour in the port and allow to bubble up.
 Remove from the heat.

-- Tip the celery and onion back into the frying pan with the apple, cherries, breadcrumbs, mixed herbs, salt and pepper.
+- Tip the celery and onion back into the frying pan with the apple, cherries, breadcrumbs, mixed herbs, salt and freshly ground pepper.

 - Pour in the stock to moisten and mix until well blended.